Miss Vietnam Arizona Pageant Experience

 First Day of Rehearsal

-The first day of rehearsal, I was really hesitant.
+The first day of rehearsal for Miss Vietnam Arizona, I was really hesitant.
 To be frank, I was planning on not showing up.
 My boyfriend’s parents were visiting from Vietnam and I wanted to spend time with them.
 A part of me was also scared that the other girls would be aloof.
 The first person I met was Jasmine.
 I distinctly remember her looking at me and saying: “I hope our coach isn’t going to be one of those Vietnamese ladies who think they’re better than everyone.”

 I honestly died laughing because she said exactly what was on my mind.
 During the first rehearsal, we had to bring in a blue blouse or blue dress because we had to take photos for promotional purposes.
 We never spoke of those photos again and it kind of just disappeared..?
 (In other words, the photos didn’t meet the standards so they were never released haha).